 Khasab is well-known for it’s fishing activities.
 Overlooking the Persian Gulf, Khasab has a population of about 18,000 people.

 The most interesting stops in the city are the Fort of Khasab, dating back to the 16th century, which now showcases traditional Omani handicrafts.
-Also, the Khasab Castle showcases traditional Omani life, including thatch huts that you are free to explore.
+Also, the Khasab Castle allows a glimpse into traditional Omani life, including thatch huts that you are free to explore.

 Walking through the old and new souks in Khasab is enjoyable, whether you purchase souvenirs or not.
 If you do plan to buy, be sure to haggle and get the best price possible.